HiassofT/highspeed-sio/README.txt

 The other method is creating a patched ROM image on a PC running Windows or Unix.
-Windows users can use the included "patchrom.exe" file, Unix users first have to compile the "patchrom" in the source directory (just enter "cd src" and "make patchrom").
+Windows users can use the included "patchrom.exe" file, Unix users first have to compile the "patchrom" in the source directory (just do a "cd src" and "make patchrom").

 "patchrom" needs two command line arguments: the first one is the filename of the original ROM image that you want to patch the second